Larry Silverstein: Insurance dispute

 The insurance policies for World Trade Center buildings 1 WTC, 2 WTC, 4 WTC and 5 WTC had a collective face amount of $3.55 billion.
 After the September 11 attacks, Silverstein sought to collect double the face amount (~$7.1 billion) on the basis that the two separate airplane strikes into two separate buildings constituted two occurrences within the meaning of the policies.
 The insurance companies took the opposite view, and the matter went to court.
 Based on differences in the definition of "occurrence" (the insurance policy term governing the amount of insurance) and uncertainties over which definition of "occurrence" applied, the court split the insurers into two groups for jury trials on the question of which definition of "occurrence" applied and whether the insurance contracts were subject to the "one occurrence" interpretation or the "two-occurrence" interpretation.

 The first trial resulted in a verdict on April 29, 2004, that ten of the insurers in this group were subject to the "one occurrence" interpretation, so their liability was limited to the face value of those policies, and three insurers were added to the second trial group.
 The jury was unable to reach a verdict on one insurer, Swiss Reinsurance, at that time, but did so several days later on May 3, 2004, finding that the company was also subject to the "one-occurrence" interpretation.
 Silverstein appealed the Swiss Re decision, but he lost that appeal on October 19, 2006.
 The second trial resulted in a verdict on December 6, 2004, that nine insurers were subject to the "two occurrences" interpretation and, therefore, liable for a maximum of double the face value of those particular policies ($2.2 billion).
 The total potential payout, therefore, was capped at $4.577 billion for buildings 1, 2, 4, and 5.
 An appraisal followed to determine the value of the insured loss.

 In July 2006, Silverstein and the Port Authority of New York and New Jersey filed a lawsuit against some of its insurers, for refusing to waive requirements of the insurance contracts that Silverstein claimed were necessary to allow renegotiation of the original July 2001 World Trade Center leases.
 This litigation was settled, together with the federal lawsuits and appraisal (described in the prior paragraph), in a series of settlements announced on May 23, 2007.
 Silverstein's lease with the Port Authority for the World Trade Center complex requires him to continue paying $102 million annually in base rent.
-He is applying insurance payments toward the redevelopment of the World Trade Center site.
+As of 2007, he was applying insurance payments toward the redevelopment of the World Trade Center site.

 In March 2007, Silverstein appeared at a rally of construction workers and public officials outside of an insurance industry conference to highlight what he describes as the failures of insurers Allianz & Royal and Sun Alliance to pay $800 million in claims related to the attacks.
 Insurers cite an agreement to split payments between Mr. Silverstein and the Port Authority as a cause for concern.